arangodb/docs/3.11/arangosearch-views-search-alias.md

     the stored `indexes` property of the View.
 Possible values: `"add"`, `"del"`.
     The default is `"add"`

-## Create `search-alias` Views using the Web Interface
+## Create `search-alias` Views using the web interface

-You can create and manage a `search-alias` View through the Web Interface.
+You can create and manage a `search-alias` View through the web interface.
 To get started, follow the steps outlined below.

 1. In the main page of the web interface, go to the left sidebar menu and select the **Views** tab.
 2. To add a new View, click **Add View**.
 3. Fill in the required fields:
    - For **Name**, enter a name for the View.
    - For **Type**, select `search-alias` from the dropdown menu.
 4. Select an existing collection from the dropdown menu.
 You can also add it later via the Views editor.
 5. Select an existing inverted index of the collection that you previously selected.
 You can also add it later via the Views editor.
 6. To define multiple indexes, click the **Add index** button.
 7. Click **Create**.